BharathASL/copy-linkedin-Job-information/README.md

    - Click **Load Unpacked** and select the folder where you cloned the repository.
    - The extension should now be visible in the list of installed extensions.

-4. Pin the extension:

-   - Click the Extensions icon (puzzle piece) next to the address bar.
-   - Pin the "Copy LinkedIn Job Information" extension for quick access.

 ## How to Use

 1. Navigate to any LinkedIn job listing page (e.g., `https://www.linkedin.com/jobs/view/*`).